Our Genealogical Helper for Grantville ...

 |<2>||Our distances are not driving distances, but are calculated as a 'straight-line' (or point-to-point) distance from Grantville.
 A straight line distance ignores things like rivers, canyons, lakes, et cetera - it's truly a line from Point A (ie- Grantville) to Point B.|

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Grantville.
-Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Grantville
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Grantville.
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Grantville

 Our distance measurements begin at a specific point in Grantville.
 The point that we are using is located at these GPS coordinates - Latitude: 34.2051, Longitude: -85.4477 [Map].
 In this case, the coordinates for Grantville have been provided by the Geographic Names Information System (GNIS).